Uncategorized

 The most-asked question in our consultation room is also the most over-simplified answer on the internet.
 Three to four months is the boilerplate response, and it is technically true for the first treatment, in the average patient, in the average treatment area.
 It is also misleading because Botox duration varies dramatically based on the muscle treated, the unit dose, the injector technique, your metabolism, your exercise intensity, your stress level, and whether you have built up neutralizing antibodies from years of injections.
 Some of our patients see results last six months; others metabolize neurotoxin in eight weeks.
 This guide explains why.

-We have been administering Botox at BarBeauty since 2018 and currently complete roughly 4,600 neurotoxin treatments per year across Botox Cosmetic, Dysport, Xeomin, and Nuceiva.
+We have been administering Botox at BarBeauty since 2018 and currently complete roughly 4,600 neurotoxin treatments per year across Botox Cosmetic, Dysport, and Nuceiva.
 The data we have accumulated allows us to predict, with reasonable accuracy, how long your specific treatment will last based on seven variables.
 This guide walks through each variable, the realistic timeline for first-time versus repeat patients, the differences between the four neurotoxins available in Canada, the maintenance scheduling approach we use to balance optimal results against cost, and the realistic 2026 pricing including financing options.

 What Botox actually does (the unfiltered explanation)